Promoting Healthy Relationships and Supportive Environments

 Participants will engage in eight interactive online lessons that feature opportunities for personal reflection, downloadable resources, and a facilitated forum.
 They will learn about topics such as: the factors behind addiction and control, the dynamics involved in helping people change their behaviour, and what to do in difficult situations.
 Participants will also have opportunities to practice skills that enhance client engagement while promoting safety.

 This program has been developed by the Canadian Mental Health Association BC Division (CMHA BC) in partnership with BC Non-Profit Housing Association, BC Government and Service Employees' Union, Centre for Addictions Research BC (University of Victoria), 7th Floor Media (Simon Fraser University) and Walden Media Group.
 CMHA BC exists to promote the mental health of British Columbians and support the resilience and recovery of people experiencing mental illness.

 Understanding Addiction is available twice throughout the year and the cost per person is $100.
 To sign up for the course, please follow these three steps:

 2. Create an account

 Once your payment has been processed, you will be re-directed to create an account.
 Please use your FULL NAME as your Username and create a unique Password to sign in.

 *NOTE: Your account will only be activated once your payment is received, the cohort begins, and your Username reflects your e-mail address.

 3. Login and begin the course

 The Course Facilitator will grant you access to the course once your cohort becomes available.
 On the first day of the learning cohort you registered for, you will be able to log into the course and start the first lesson.
-You will have a four-month period from the first day of the learning cohort to complete it.
+You will have 14 weeks from the first day of the learning cohort to complete it.